The ladies loved this comfortable, slim-fitting insulated jacket on and off the mountain.

-The Tiya's shell materials are tough and will withstand any moisture that is thrown at whether it is sleet, rain or heavy powder.
-It has N70p 3L GORE-TEX® fabric and professionally seam taped seams to keep it all out, very similar to the Patagonia Primo Down.
+The Tiya's shell materials are tough and will withstand any moisture that is thrown at whether it is sleet, rain, or heavy powder.
+It has N70p 3L GORE-TEX® fabric and professionally seam-taped seams to keep it all out.
 We did not detect any cold drafts getting in through the zipper and the hood fit nicely over our helmet for extra protection.
-The shell material did not feel quite as thick and durable as the Flylow Billie Coat, or the Patagonia Untracked, but both of those jackets have a stiffer feel and are a bit louder when moving around.
+The shell material was nice but not quite as thick and durable as other jackets we tested.

 Comfort and Fit

 The supple shell material with a slight stretch makes this jacket very comfortable to wear.
 The Tiya does fit on the small side and is Arc'teryx's "Trim Fit" style.
-We've noticed that Arc'teryx products fit on the smaller side.
-Our classic medium-sized testers felt the medium fit ok, but you couldn't put extra layers on outside of a thin mid layer.
-The Patagonia Snowbelle 3-in-1 had the roomiest fit of the bunch and was quite comfortable.
-The Orage Nina's stretchy softshell materials fit true to size for our medium testers.
+We've noticed that Arc'teryx products tend to fit on the smaller side.
+Our classic medium-sized testers felt the medium fit ok, but you couldn't put extra layers on outside of a thin mid-layer.

-Here is the major drawback of the Tiya - it costs $800!
-There are other products in this review, including our Editors' Choice award winner the Primo Down that retail for less and are a much better value.
+Here is the major drawback of the Tiya - it costs a bomb!
+There are other products in this review that retail for less and are a better value.
 If you're looking for a fancy jacket, that people will know you paid a premium for because of the Arc'teryx label, this is for you.

-This simple and classic ski jacket is high quality, high performing and comes with a high price tag.
+This simple and classic ski jacket is of high quality, is high performing, and comes with a high price tag.
 It is comfortable and warm and fits like a glove.
 It is not bulky and will give you a tailored silhouette, but doesn't leave much room for layering unless you size up.